nathanberry97/personalWebsite/web/posts/perfectionismIsKillingYourProgress.md

 Remember you are the one who decides if a side project is successful or not, don't worry if you're the only user.
-As with many of my side projects I'm the only user, if you have an idea and you think would be useful create it.
+As with many of my side projects I'm the only user, if you have an idea and you think it would be useful create it.

 For example
 [dumbtab](https://github.com/nathanberry97/dumbtab.nvim),